Incoherent transport in a classical spin liquid: Model and method

 We compute $\kappa$ and $\sigma$ by using the spin molecular dynamics method~\cite{Conlon2009}.
 We draw random initial spin configurations from the Boltzmann distribution by using the Markov chain Monte Carlo.
 We then evolve each initial spin configuration according to the equations of motion Eq.~\eqref{eq:S_eom} and Eq.~\eqref{eq:L_eom}.
 This produces an ensemble of evolution trajectories.
 We estimate the thermal average in Eq.~\eqref{eq:kubo} by averaging over this ensemble.

 We use in our calculation a system of $L\times L\times L$ primitive unit cells with periodic boundary conditions.
 We monitor the convergence of the integration in Eq.~\eqref{eq:kubo} by plotting the integral as a function of the termination time $t$, which we interpret as the effective thermal conductivity $\kappa(t)$ and the effective spin conductivity $\sigma(t)$ on that time scale.
-We deem the integration has converged when the difference between $\kappa(t)$ and $\kappa(2t)$ ($\sigma(t)$ and $\sigma(2t)$) is smaller than the sampling noise.
+We deem the integration has converged within the margin of error when the difference between $\kappa(t)$ and $\kappa(2t)$ ($\sigma(t)$ and $\sigma(2t)$) is smaller than the sampling noise.

 It is convenient to embed the time integration that appears in the Kubo formula into the numerical integration of the equation of motion.
 This is done by exchanging the order of the time integration and the thermal average in Eq.~\eqref{eq:kubo}.
 To this end, we define an observable $Q^a_{E,M}(t) = \int_0^t J^a_{E,M}(s) ds$, which obeys the equation of motion $\dot{Q}^a_{E,M} = J^a_{E,M}$ with the initial condition $Q^a_{E,M}(0)=0$.
 We solve this equation on the fly along with the spin equation of motion.
 We can find $\kappa(t)$ and $\sigma(t)$ straightforwardly by computing the correlation functions between $Q^a_{E,M}(t)$ and $J^a_{E,M}(0)$.